lvainio/executable-tutorial-dd2482/gosec/step2/step2.md

 As you can see in the terminal we only see one vulnerability and it matches rule G404.
 Feel free to experiment with other rules in the terminal.

-### Fixing an issue

-TODO: show how we can fix a security issue and then run gosec again to see that the security issue is no longer there.

 > Press *NEXT* when you are ready to continue